tkurtbond/tkurtbond.github.io/posts/2020/06/03/gurps-vs-dd-vs-dungeon-fantasy-rpg.rst

 games you play with them.  `D&D` has a very specific flavor.  `Elric!` has a very specific but different flavor.
 Some of that flavor comes from the systems and some of that flavor comes from the setting.
 But the `D&D` systems flavor seems to overpower the setting flavor.
+(You could say that the “implied setting elements” from the `D&D` core rules have heavily flavor any `D&D` setting.)

 The `Dungeon Fantasy RPG` is `GURPS` specialized for powerful characters plundering dungeons, and because of that it adopts some